 Border Collies are intelligent, affectionate, and loyal dogs.
 The Border Collie originated in Northumberland, on the border of England and Scotland, and got its name from that location.
 The breed was developed to herd livestock, especially sheep.

-Male Border Collies typically stands 22 inches tall and weighs 44 pounds.
+Male Border Collies typically stands 22 inches tall and weigh 44 pounds.
 Females usually are slightly smaller.

 Who created the Golden Retriever Border Collie mix?

-There is no hardcore evidence as to who first created the Coltrriever mix.
+There is no hardcore evidence as to who first created the border Aussie or Coltrriever mix.
 The AKC has not recognized the breed, and you’ll have a hard time finding reputable breeders who produce them.